 3. Alternatively, make your own cakes and candy!
 Yep, get some cakes, biscuits, candy made and do them really well so they look real professional.
 Then get someone to write small Bible type phrases on them.
 When kids come to the door, hand them out instead of regular sweets!

-4. Produce your own funky and easy to read flyers to hand to children and young people on the door.
+4. Produce your own quality and easy to read flyers to hand to children and young people on the door.
 Because reading skills may not be very high – do visual drawings.
 Show Jesus winning against evil in a wrestling ring or something similar.
 Get those arty people on the job!

 5. Set up a ‘neighbourhood watch’ for elderly and vulnerable people in your area.
 Maybe the young people could help.
 Sit outside houses, give candy on behalf of the old people.
 Watch out for them.
-Do a walk around the neighbourhood, get others praying, hand out evangelistic tracts, flyers that are funky and easy to read or look at.
+Do a walk around the neighbourhood, get others praying, hand out evangelistic tracts, flyers that are quality and easy to read or look at.

 6. Get people to pray – pray for each other as well for protection – pray against the evil, for the protection of the vulnerable, for Halloween to fail, for heavy rain or snow, for shops not to be able to sell stock and so on!